 - Music preparation

-Most composers work in a home or external studio, where they're joined by a team that may be as small as one other person (their assistant) or as large as 10 people.
-Aspiring assistants should expect early mornings, late nights, and very long hours, especially when a deadline is approaching.
+Most composers work in a home or external studio, where they're joined by a team that may be as small as one other person (their assistant) or as large as ten employees with different professional specialties.
+Aspiring assistants should expect early mornings, late nights, and long hours, especially when a deadline is approaching.